tomsaleeba/swarm-rest/README.md

 As this is just a mirror of production, we have a container to periodically synchronise the data in SWARM production into our DB.

+We also have a read-only user auto-created so the DB can be used as a safe way to share a fresh-ish mirror of production.

 ## Running the stack

 Make sure you meet the requirements: